ppdms/dotfiles/README.md

 exec $SHELL
 ```

-**Important**: After first installation, reload your shell to get the SSH_ASKPASS environment variables.
-See `public/scripts/SETUP-SSH-ASKPASS.md` for details.

 ## 🔐 Security Best Practices

 1. **Never commit secrets**: Ensure `private/` is in `.gitignore`
 2. **Use strong encryption**: The age keys are protected by TouchID/Secure Enclave
 3. **Regular rotation**: Periodically rotate SSH keys and tokens
-4. **Backup safely**: Keep encrypted backups of `private/age/keys.txt`
+4. **Backup safely**:
+   - Keep your `backup-key.txt` in a secure location (password manager, encrypted USB)
+   - Backup archives in `backups/` directory can be stored anywhere (they're encrypted)
+   - Consider keeping backup archives in cloud storage for redundancy
-5. **Audit access**: Review `sops-list` to see what keys are loaded
+5. **Audit access**: Review `sops-list` to see what keys are loaded in SOPS agent
-6. **Clean up**: Keys are automatically removed from agent after SSH sessions
+6. **Clean up**:

-## 🛠️ Troubleshooting

-### SSH key not being decrypted

-1. Check if your host pattern matches in `ssh-helpers.nix`
-2. Verify the secret name matches what's in `secrets.yaml`
-3. Ensure age key file exists and is readable: `~/.config/nix/private/age/keys.txt`

-### TouchID not prompting

-1. Verify age-plugin-se is installed: `which age-plugin-se`
-2. Check if the key was created with Secure Enclave support
-3. Test decryption manually: `sops -d ~/.config/nix/private/secrets/secrets.yaml`

-### SOPS agent not starting

-1. Check if socket exists: `ls -la ~/.ssh/sops-agent.sock`
-2. Kill and restart: `pkill ssh-agent; exec $SHELL`
-3. Verify SSH_AUTH_SOCK is set correctly in your shell
+   - SOPS keys persist in agent (for convenience) but require confirmation on each use
+   - Use `sops-clear` to remove keys from SOPS agent when done
+   - Secretive keys are managed by the Secretive app
+7. **Test recovery**: Periodically test decrypting a backup to ensure your backup key works
+8. **Confirmation prompts**: Never blindly accept SSH key confirmation dialogs - verify the operation is expected

 ## 📚 Resources